exercism/python/concepts/numbers/introduction.md

 ## Underscores in Numeric Literals

-As of Python 3.6, python supports the use of underscores in numerical literals to improve readability:
+As of version 3.6, Python supports the use of underscores in numerical literals to improve readability:
 ```python
 # A float with underscores
 >>> dollars = 35_000_000.0